Panavia Tornado: Overview

 The Panavia Tornado is a multirole, twin-engined aircraft designed to excel at low-level penetration of enemy defences.
-The mission envisaged during the Cold War was the delivery of conventional and nuclear ordnance on the invading forces of the Warsaw Pact countries of Eastern Europe; this dictated several significant features of the design.
+The mission envisaged during the Cold War was the delivery of conventional and nuclear weapons on the invading forces of the Warsaw Pact countries of Eastern Europe; this dictated several significant features of the design.
 Variable wing geometry allowed for minimal drag during the low-level dash towards a well-prepared enemy.
 Advanced navigation and flight computers, including the then-innovative fly-by-wire system, greatly reduced the workload of the pilot during low-level flight and eased control of the aircraft.
 For long range missions, the Tornado has a retractable refuelling probe.

 As a multirole aircraft, the Tornado is capable of undertaking more mission profiles than the anticipated strike mission; various operators replaced multiple aircraft types with the Tornado as a common type – the use of dedicated single role aircraft for specialist purposes such as battlefield reconnaissance, maritime patrol duties, or dedicated electronic countermeasures (ECM) were phased out – either by standard Tornados or modified variants, such as the Tornado ECR.
 The most extensive modification from the base Tornado design was the Tornado ADV, which was stretched and armed with long range anti-aircraft missiles to serve in the interceptor role.

 Tornado operators have undertaken various life extension and upgrade programmes to keep their Tornado fleets as viable frontline aircraft.
 With these upgrades it is projected that the Tornado shall be in service until 2025, more than 50 years after the first prototype took flight.